vippsas/vipps-solutions/invoice-through-epayments/README.md

 * `receiptInfo` (might be renamed)- Order Lines for the payment.
 The orderlines are the same as referenced in the [Order Management](https://developer.vippsmobilepay.com/docs/APIs/order-management-api) API.
 This **must** be present.
 * `customer.phoneNumber` - The customer's phone number.
 This is optional, and will be used if the users phone number is known in advance.
 * `scope` - This can be used to request the user to share their telephone number.

-For more information about extended expiration dates, see [Long-living payments](../long-expiry-time-for-payments-to-merchants/README.md).